Telemetry & Data Index

 RWA Tokenization Market Size (GTSR Data, Q1 2026)

-According to DCM Core Institute's Global Tokenization Statistics Registry (GTSR), the RWA tokenization market is at an early but accelerating growth stage:
+According to DCM Core Institute's Global Tokenization Statistics Registry (GTSR), the RWA tokenization market is at an early but accelerating growth stage.
+Active institutional issuances and debt products can be monitored directly in our live tokenized securities database:

 Asset ClassAddressable MarketTokenized Volume (Q1 2026)PenetrationGrowth Rate (YoY)